fayzgolden666/NSPlugins/README.md

 IF YOU'RE LOOKING TO PORT ONE OF OUR PLUGINS:
 =============================================

 Don't do it.
 The Clockwork plugin scene has plenty of able developers.
-We're basically the only ones making open-source plugins for NutScript besides the actual developers.
+We're basically the only ones making open-source plugins for NutScript besides the actual developers of the framework itself.